jeffreyguenther/olympics/notes/benchmarks.md

 5. Use `COPY FROM` to stream the data from the CSV (containing 36 M lines) to the database.

+6. Add indices after the import.
+If you add them before hand, [they are updated as the data is streamed](https://www.postgresql.org/docs/9.6/static/populate.html) in and this makes the import slower.

 Using a system with the specs:

 * 4Ghz Core i7 - Late 2015, High Sierra